cwpetrich/my_github_api/README.md

   aws_access_key_id = replace_with_your_key_id

   aws_secret_access_key = replace_with_your_access_key

+2).
+Make necessary changes to my_github_api.rb file for the smtp settings to ensure emails are actually sent.

-2). run the script from the command line while within this projects directory like so: ruby my_github_api.rb
+3). run the script from the command line while within this projects directory like so: ruby my_github_api.rb or by double clicking on my_github_api.rb file.

-3). you will then be prompted for a Github Username
+4). you will then be prompted for a Github Username

-4). then you will be prompted for a Github organization name (the one you would like to find members that don't have names within)
+5). then you will be prompted for a Github organization name (the one you would like to find members that don't have names within)

-5). finally you will be prompted for a bucket name in order to save the list of users who don't have names associated with the github accounts.
+6). finally you will be prompted for a bucket name in order to save the list of users who don't have names associated with the github accounts.

 All Done!